 The longer the contract term, the higher the exposure.

-Some energy retailers will off Blend & Extend offers that give the customer the option to reduce their contracted rates in exchange for an extended contract term.
+Some energy retailers will offer Blend & Extend plans that give the customer the option to reduce their contracted rates in exchange for an extended contract term.

 Most energy supply offers in the large market come with standard 14-day payment terms.